-As a councillor, you are unable to address the council to raise your concerns/comments.
-You may write to the Council, ask someone to represent you, and signpost the public to other members of the council.
+As a Councillor, you are unable to address the Council to raise your concerns/comments.
+You may write to the Council, ask someone to represent you, and signpost the public to other members of the Council.
+As the code applies to all Council meetings, this advice remains the same for Planning Committee meetings too, even if you are not on the Committee.